VAT on vehicles and their operating costs

 When is the VAT on vehicles not deductible?

 Because of the limitation, VAT may not be deducted from the purchase price of a passenger car, a motorcycle, a caravan or a vessel designed to be used primarily for pleasure or sport, or goods or services associated with their use.
-Goods or services that qualify for VAT deduction include fuels, maintenance, spare parts and accessories.
+Goods or services that do not qualify for VAT deduction include fuels, maintenance, spare parts and accessories.

 The limitation is not absolute.
 It does not concern a